-- 1. All Locations are approximate. - 2.
-Subsidence data will also be collected at all locations - from InSAR data published by DWR and from locations shown in Figure GWC-42. - 3.
+- 1. Local values from concentration contours in figures GWC-32 and GWC-35 compared with average concentrations measured at RMW-WQs in the same time periods. - 2.
 If accommodation or alternative format is needed for this figure, please contact the Plan Manager for assistance.